 St Thomas Vs. St John: Activities & Attractions

-Generally, the Caribbean is one of the best places to enjoy a satisfying outdoor experience.
-However, you want to go with St. John if you're going to explore the outdoors in solitude.
+Generally, the Caribbean is one of the best places to enjoy an outdoor experience with its warm weather and gorgeous landscapes.
+If you want solitude, St John is the best option.

-Thanks to its sparse population, St. John offers the opportunity for a tucked-away outdoor adventure.
-You can hike trails that meander through sprawling beaches and lead to mountains in the area.
-People can also explore sugar plantations from the island's past.
+Thanks to its sparse population, the island offers tucked-away outdoor adventures.
+You can hike trails that go through sprawling beaches like Honeymoon Beach and Cinnamon Bay Beach as well as mountains in the area.
+There is a lot of history, and you can even explore sugar plantations from the island's past.
+When snorkeling you can even wander through a underwater trail.

-St. Thomas is a built-up island, so nature inevitably takes a backseat here.
-Still, you can find excellent natural attractions to explore—if you look well.
-You can visit Phantasia Tropical Botanical Gardens, Mermaid's Chair, and Cow & Calf Rocks.
+St. Thomas is much more populated, so nature inevitably takes a backseat here.
+There are still excellent natural attractions like the Phantasia Tropical Botanical Gardens, Mermaid's Chair, and Cow & Calf Rocks.

 A must visit is Tree Limit Extreme if you're up for an adventure.
-It's the only zip-lining course across the entire USVI's.
-The guides are very friendly and make the course even more fun.
-Plus, you also learn a little information on the animals around the island.
+It's the only zip-lining course across all US Virgin Islands.
+The guides are friendly and make the course even more fun.
+Plus, you also learn a little information on the animals that inhabit the island.

 Other must-see places in St. Thomas include the Emancipation Garden, a historic landmark built to celebrate the release of slaves in 1748.
-Finish off your visit with a trip to Frenchtown, a St. Thomas region famous for its colorful nightlife.
+Travelers can finish off their visit with a trip to Frenchtown, a region famous for its energetic nightlife.

 Verdict: Tie.
 St John slightly beats St Thomas if you’re into snorkeling, diving, and hiking.
 St Thomas slightly wins in activities and attractions for history and unique attractions like aquariums and zip lining.